 These lists of curricula topics offers a view into the complexity and depth that is considered necessary in an introductory level course to HPDC.
 Yet the implementation and real world experiences of teaching these courses confirms that traditional HPDC training materials are largely inaccessible to non-programmers.
 A counterexample to this common problem is provided by The Software Carpentry Foundation, which has been a dominant and successful pioneer of scientific programming training for people with non-computer science backgrounds.
 Over the past 2 decades SWC has ``evolved from a week-long training course at the US national laboratories into a worldwide volunteer effort to raise standards in scientific computing''~\cite{Wilson2014-pc}.
 They have found that an investment of 25 hours of lectures, plus practical work, can improve productivity of non-CS graduate students by 20\%~\cite{Wilson_undated-yk}.
 Further, they report 80-90\% of attendees are glad they attended and would recommend it to others.
 In 2013 alone, their materials were used to train 4300 scientists~\cite{Wilson2014-pc}.

 Software Carpentry, and its sibling Data Carpentry~\cite{Mimno2016-cw} - which focuses more on skills for analysis than programming - have used their extensive experience to refine the model into its current format: 2 days, host driven, face-to-face, essentials-only, practical, and feedback intensive.
 To enable use-scalability and efficient community updating and improvement, all materials are published under a Creative Commons license on Github.
-Their course content, however, does not currently include HPDC specific topics, although the concept of a 'HPC Carpentry' has been raised many times within the community~\cite{Datacarpentry_undated-zl} and beyond~\cite{noauthor_undated-zw}, and is the subject of multiple discussion threads online.
+Their course content, however, does not currently include HPDC specific topics, although the concept of a 'HPC Carpentry' has been raised many times within the community~\cite{Datacarpentry_undated-zl} and beyond~\cite{noauthor_undated-zw},.

 Believing it to be one of the several important components required to overcome the barriers between polar science and HPDC, we would like to see such a course developed in the near future.
 In its absence, however, as an RCN in 2016 we turned to another model of short and intense training, that of ``hackathons''.